asynts/writer/Notes/0008_too-inefficent-for-large-files.md

             This would not affect the initial layout time.

+    -   Generally, the contructors of many classes show up in the profile, slots could really help here.

 -   I used `py-spy` to create a flame graph of the application.

     The following functions had some noticable inpact on performance, where I did not expect that: